Asymptotic properties of the MLE in distributional regression under random censoring: Consistency

 For $\vt_1, \vt_2 \in \Theta$, we define

-as the set of observations $(x,y)$ for which the conditional density differs for $\vt_1$ and $\vt_2$ and which are almost surely not censored.
-Throughout this section, we assume the conditional density $f(y|\vt,x)$ to be strictly positive for \mbox{$(H \times \nu)$-a.e.} $(x,y)$ and all $\vt \in \Theta$.
+as the set of observations $(x,y)$ for which the conditional densities for $\vt_1$ and $\vt_2$ differ and which are almost surely not censored.
+Throughout this section, we assume the conditional density $f(y\mid\vt,x)$ to be strictly positive for \mbox{$(H \times \nu)$-a.e.} $(x,y)$ and all $\vt \in \Theta$.
+In fact, this is not a necessary condition.
+It would be enough to assume that the support of the conditional distribution of $Y$ given $X$ does not depend on $\vt$, which also allows for bounded distributions, for example.
 The next lemma provides a fundamental result for the extended Kullback-Leibler information $K_{G,H}$.

-\begin{lemma} For $\vt_1,\vt_2 \in \Theta$, we have \begin{itemize} \item[(i)] $K_{G,H}(\vt_1, \vt_2) \in [0,\infty]$ and \item[(ii)] $K_{G,H}(\vt_1, \vt_2) = 0 \lra \displaystyle \int \int \indset{A_{\vt_1,\vt_2}} (x,y) f(y|\vt_1,x) \, \nu(dy) \, H(dx) = 0$. \end{itemize} \end{lemma}
+\begin{lemma} For $\vt_1,\vt_2 \in \Theta$, we have \begin{itemize} \item[(i)] $K_{G,H}(\vt_1, \vt_2) \in [0,\infty]$ and \item[(ii)] $K_{G,H}(\vt_1, \vt_2) = 0 \lra \displaystyle \int \int \indset{A_{\vt_1,\vt_2}} (x,y) f(y\mid\vt_1,x) \, \nu(dy) \, H(dx) = 0$. \end{itemize} \end{lemma}

-In a next step, we establish the relationship between the extended Kullback-Leibler distance $K_{G,H}$ and the log-likelihood function $\ell_n(\vt)$ defined in (\ref{eq:loglik}).
+In the next step, we establish the relationship between the extended Kullback-Leibler distance $K_{G,H}$ and the log-likelihood function $\ell_n(\vt)$ defined in (\ref{eq:loglik}).
 If $\expec{\ell_1(\vt)}$ exists, it follows by the SLLN that